pmem/vltrace/doc/DESIGN.md

 Conclusion
 -----------

- - we reached performance about 1000000 syscalls per second.
+ - we reached performance more than 1000000 syscalls per second.
+ - we introduce about 750 nanosec of penalty in each syscall.
  - there is places for future optimization.